sinamics/ztnet/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter any issues or bugs with the next_ztnet repository, please report them on our [GitHub issue tracker](https://github.com/next_ztnet/issues).
+If you encounter any issues or bugs with the ztnet repository, please report them on our [GitHub issue tracker](https://github.com/ztnet/issues).
 Please include as much detail as possible, including steps to reproduce the issue and any relevant error messages.

 ## Contributing Code

-If you would like to contribute code to the next_ztnet repository, please follow these guidelines:
+If you would like to contribute code to the ztnet repository, please follow these guidelines:

 1. Fork the repository and clone it to your local machine.
 2. Create a new branch for your changes.
 The branch should be named in the following format: `feature/<description>` for new features, or `bugfix/<description>` for bug fixes.